My extremely creative and talented husband runs a small business as a home remodeler. I joined him, and now renovate

 While front doors get a lot of attention, they are not the only exterior doors in a home.
 Oftentimes, homeowners don't realize that it can be relatively simple to add a new exterior door.

-Each of the examples pictured in the gallery below had a need to access an exterior space that wasn't met with their current layout.
-Facilitate entry to courtyards, gardens, patios, and other elements that may have limited access.
+Each of the examples pictured in the gallery below had a need to access an exterior space that wasn't met with its current layout.
+Try to facilitate entry to courtyards, gardens, patios, and other elements that may have limited access.
 Sometimes there is a window where the door should be, which makes installation even easier.

 When you add a door, you can also add a screened-in porch or a covered entryway to ease the transition from outside in.